 ABSTRACT

 Sirtuins are performing as key regulators of many cellular functions including cell growth, apoptosis, metabolism, and genetic control of age-related diseases.
 In mammals there are seven sirtuin analogues, SIRT1 to SIRT7.
-Among them, only SIRT3 has been reported to be linked with longevity of man expression.
-The kinetics and mechanism of inhibition of hSIRT3, as well as that of Sir2 and SIRT1, were investigated in vitro and computationally.
+Among them, increased expression. of SIRT3 has been strongly linked with human longevity The kinetics and mechanism of inhibition of hSIRT3, as well as that of Sir2 and SIRT1, were investigated in vitro and computationally.
 Physiological concentrations of nicotinamide competitively inhibit human recombinant hSIRT3 versus NAD+.
-The critical roles of nicotinamide and its analogue (iso-nicotinamide) as inhibitor/activator of hSIRT3 werediscussed as well.
-Induced fit protein-ligand docking along with a subsequent binding affinity estimation using molecular mechanics/generalized born surface area (MM/GBSA) calculations suggest that nicotinamide binds approximately equally well to the two alternate binding sites of Sir2, known as the B C pocket, and that nicotinamide preferentially binds to the C pocket of hSIRT3.
-These results provide important insights for the development of SIRT3-specific modulators.
+The critical roles of nicotinamide and its analogue (iso-nicotinamide) as inhibitor/activator of hSIRT3 were explored.
+Induced fit protein-ligand docking along with a subsequent binding affinity estimation using molecular mechanics/generalized born surface area (MM/GBSA) calculations suggest that nicotinamide binds approximately equally well to the two alternate binding sites of Sir2, known as the AB and AC pockets, and that nicotinamide preferentially binds to the AC pockets of hSIRT3.
+These results provide important insights for the computationally driven development of SIRT3-specific modulators.

 INTRODUCTION

-Many severe diseases often occur later in life (e.g., diabetes, neurodegenerative diseases, cancer, cardiovascular disease, pro-inflammatory diseases, and osteoporosis) indicating that aging is an important risk factor for these conditions1 The silent information regulator 2 (Sir2) is one of the proteins which function has been suggested to be related to the aging process and contribute to longevity.
-In mammal seven sirtuin genesSIRT1 to SIRT7have been identified2; 3
+Many severe diseases often occur later in life (e.g., diabetes, neurodegenerative diseases, cancer, cardiovascular disease, pro-inflammatory diseases, and osteoporosis), indicating that aging is an important risk factor for these conditions.1 The silent information regulator 2 (Sir2) is one of the proteins whose function has been linked to the aging process and longevity in yeast.
+In mammals, seven sirtuin genes, SIRT1 to SIRT7, have been identified.2; 3

-Human sirtuin type 3 (SIRT3), one of the seven mammalian sirtuins so far identified, is a major mitochondrial protein and has an NAD+-dependent deacetylase activity regulating the globe mitochondrial lysine acetylation 4; 5 67Increased levels of SIRT3 associated with node-positive breast cancer versus non-malignant breast tissue 8 as well as with oral squamlors cell carcinoma, suggesting that SIRT3 could function as a tumor promoter.8Down regulation of SIRT3 would provide a therapeutics strategy for treatment of aforementioned cancers.
-The current work is focus on (1) finding the inhibition mode for NAM on hSIRT3, (2) establishing a solid computational protocol for virtual screening of SIRT3 inhibitors.
+Human sirtuin type 3 (hSIRT3), one of the seven mammalian sirtuins so far identified, is a major mitochondrial protein and has an NAD+-dependent deacetylase activity regulating global mitochondrial lysine acetylation .4; 5 Given that SIRT3 overexpression promotes oral squamous cell carcinoma (OSCC), cell proliferation and survival,6 and that SIRT3 expression is reduced in human breast cancers,7 SIRT3 is a double edged sword which plays a role in both cancer development and prevention.8 SIRT3 also aggravates paracetamol-induced liver toxicity, which indicates that down regulation of SIRT3 would provide a therapeutic strategy for treatment of oral cancer and liver injury.

-Nicotinamide, a well known sirtuin inhibitor, is a water-soluble vitamin of the B complex, which together with nicotinic acid belongs to vitamin B3 and it acts as constituent of the enzyme cofactors NAD (nicotinamide adenine dinucleotide) and NADP (nicotinamide adenine dinucleotide phosphate)(pyridine nucleotides) 9 These molecules function as electron carriers in the cell metabolism of carbohydrates, fatty acids and amino acids.
-Nicotinamide has been used to treat pellagra and is the most powerful neuroprotective agent in clinical use10; 11; 12
+Nicotinamide, a well known sirtuin inhibitor, is a water-soluble vitamin of the B complex, which, together with nicotinic acid, belongs to vitamin B3 and acts as a constituent of the enzyme cofactors NAD (nicotinamide adenine dinucleotide) and NADP (nicotinamide adenine dinucleotide phosphate).9 These molecules function as electron carriers in the cell metabolism of carbohydrates, fatty acids and amino acids.
+Nicotinamide has been used to treat pellagra and is the most powerful neuroprotective agent in clinical use.10; 11; 12